 All of this got us talking about what constitutes a simple, less-complicated life.
 Is it really possible?
 Well, we have a few thoughts on how to scale back and refocus now (and not just on Jan 1).
 None of it’s ground-breaking in nature but some things just need a regular reminder to become habit.
 And paring things back a bit has a knock on effect — helping you and those around you.

-Simplicity is Turning it Off
+Turning it Off

 Doesn’t it seem so obvious to suggest you should tune out to simplify your life?
 But we don’t do it…for so many reasons.
 We have post-traumatic political syndrome…feeling sure that if we turn off MSNBC we won’t be prepared for the apocalypse brought on by a single day’s news.
 Or if we only look at Instagram with just one eye open we’ll suffer FOMO.
 This great piece about the ‘Lost Art of Concentration’ in The Guardian from last year is still a fresh and important read.